Holiday Organizing 101: Dagmar Obert’s Guide to Storing Christmas Decorations

 Taking down your Christmas decorations can be a daunting chore.
 Once the celebrations are over, it’s a bit of a drag to go to work and take down those pieces that once filled us with excitement and reminded us of the wonders of the season.
 Fortunately, through a well-planned process, storing your holiday decorations and other items for the off-season can be a quick and hassle-free task.
 To give you some tips, here’s a guide that details my ideas for storing holiday decorations.

 Decide on Your Containers and What Will Go in Them

 The first step to putting away holiday décor is figuring out the appropriate containers to store them in.
 Before you do anything else, make sure these are prepared.
 Take out the original packaging: boxes, plastic containers, and foliage bags.
-If you purchased more items in preparation for the season, you may have to buy more bins.
-It’s also important to note that you may not have enough room in your area, so remember to spread the containers across your home.
-You can also use stackable clear plastic containers, which are the same ones I have at home.
-These sturdy alternatives provide users the opportunity to scan the contents of the case, which is great if you’re looking for something.
+If you purchased more items in preparation for the season, you may have to buy more storage boxes.
+It’s also important to note that you may not have enough room in your area, so remember to spread the boxes across your home.

 I previously placed similar items together in a single box, but this year, I decided to organize the containers by room.
 If a room has more than one container, I list down the contents per package.
 I figured that this might make things easier when I decide to put up all my décor once Christmas season comes around again.